 That said, medical facts and concerns about type II diabetes and hypertension are real.
 They’re also on the rise in the United States, and they’re deadly.

 Instead of coming from a place of blame, try encouraging your patients.
 The great news about most pre-diabetic and at-risk patients is that lifestyle changes can help.
-On the hypertension front, most patients can lower their blood pressure by 5 mmHg per day by keeping their daily salt intake under 1500 mg.
+Most patients can lower their blood pressure by 5 mmHg per day on the hypertension front by keeping their daily salt intake under 1500 mg.

 When discussing issues like weight, diet, and exercise, it’s a good time to remind your patient that you’re on their team.
 You’re here to empower them to improve their health.
 Here, you’ll need to point them to some additional support systems.